 Rosneft has poached senior Morgan Stanley bankers in the past.
 Last June, Dmitry Avdeev left as co-head of investment banking to become Rosneft’s vice president for finance, a role previously held by Morgan Stanley alumni Peter O’Brien and Pavel Fedorov, who is now a deputy energy minister.

 Simonyan, 65, who joined Morgan Stanley in 1998 after serving as first vice president of Rosneft in 1996 and 1997, has been a director at state-run companies including pipeline monopoly OAO Transneft and OAO Zarubezhneft.
-Titova joined Morgan Stanley in 2006 from Goldman Sachs Group Inc. (GS), where she ran its Moscow office.
+Titova joined Morgan Stanley in 2006 from Goldman Sachs Group Inc. (GS:US), where she ran its Moscow office.

 “It wasn’t a shock,” said Voros.
 “Rair’s departure was a natural transition from more than a decade of investment banking with us.
 The reality is that there is a very strong bench of bankers in our business.”